jkup/jonkuperman.com/posts/working-with-people-who-are-smarter-than-you/index.md

 ---
-title: 'Working with people who are smarter than you'
+title: "Working with people who are smarter than you"
-date: '2020-02-27'
+date: "2020-02-27"
+topPost: true
-tags: ['Thoughts']
+tags: ["Thoughts"]
 ---

 When I was just starting in tech, every job was brimming with people smarter than me!
 I couldn’t imagine anything better.
 I was young, new to programming and so eager to learn.